 1. Look for these key nutrients

 Well-planned vegan diets are healthy for all stages of life—including pregnancy.
 That said, it’s not always easy to plan your diet in a way that ensures you get all the nutrients you need exclusively from food.
 Vegan diets may be at risk of containing too little of certain vitamins and minerals—particularly vitamins B12, D, iodine, and long-chain omega-3s.
-If you would prefer to take a multivitamin instead of paying too much attention to these nutrients in food, make sure your daily dose includes these key nutrients so are bases are covered.
+If you would prefer to take a multivitamin instead of paying too much attention to these nutrients in food, make sure your daily dose includes these key nutrients so your bases are covered.
 In some specific cases, extra iron, calcium, choline, folate, selenium, and zinc may also be beneficial.
 However, most vegans can generally get enough of these nutrients through food alone.
 Pro tip: beets and spinach are iron powerhouses, and even dark leafy greens contain calcium!

 Getting enough iron is crucial, but consuming too much can reduce your body’s ability to absorb other nutrients, cause constipation, and ultimately harm your health.
 While meat-eaters tend to have higher blood iron levels than non meat-eaters, many vegans are able to maintain their levels within the normal range through diet alone.
 So unless your iron levels are actually low (a simple blood test will tell), try to find a multivitamin that doesn’t contain this nutrient.